Hmoustapher/Ludogame_challenge/README.md

 ## 🌟 Overview

-**Nairaland 3D Ludo** is a complete implementation of the classic board game, featuring beautiful 3D graphics and smooth animations.
+**3D Ludo** is a complete implementation of the classic board game, featuring beautiful 3D graphics and smooth animations.
 Built using **three.js** and delivered as a single HTML file for maximum portability and ease of use.

 Created for the **Nairaland Coding Challenge (December 2025)**, this project showcases modern web technologies without requiring any build tools or external dependencies beyond the three.js CDN.